-and K. is quite corrupted, Barret supplied the words with the corresponding Śaunaka (AVŚ 1.9.4).
+K. is quite corrupted, Barret supplied the words with the corresponding Śaunaka (AVŚ 1.9.4).
 Only the Śārada ms reads varco vaneyaṃ in a.
 Therefore this attestation, though given in Vishva Bandhu, has not been taken into consideration.

 The stanza AVP 8.9.8= K. 8.9.7 (again quoted in Vishva Bandhu within the occurrences of van-) has also not been taken into consideration.
-Although the Kashmir ms reads sādaṃ vanati, this pāda seems corrupted.
+Although the Kashmir MS reads sādaṃ vanati, this pāda seems corrupted.
 The Bhattacharya edition reads śīram vahati.

 Śaunaka occurrences